Mining in Papua New Guinea: Hidden Valley/Hamata

 Hidden Valley is an open-pit, gold-silver mine and processing plant in Morobe Province.
 The mine is approximately 210 km north-north-west of Port Moresby, and 90 km south-southwest of Lae.
 It is operated by Morobe Mining Joint Ventures, a 50:50 joint venture between Harmony, a company that operates primarily in South Africa, and Newcrest, an Australian gold and copper mining company.
 The metals are epithermal deposits from hydrothermal systems related to volcanic activity.

 Kainantu

-Construction of the Kainantu Gold Mine began in March 2004 and commenced operations in March 2006.
+Construction of the Kainantu Gold Mine, now often referred to as K92, began in March 2004 and commenced operations in March 2006.
 In 2004 Landowners threatened to close down Highlands Pacific's Kainantu gold mine.
 Kainantu Gold Mine is an underground mine and the concentrate is trucked to Lae and shipped to Japan for processing.
 In January 2009 production was halted.
 The mine has been designed to produce in excess of 100,000 ounces of gold per year.
 In 2007, a decision was made by Highlands Pacific Ltd. to sell Kuinantu Gold mine and licences to Placer Dome Oceania, a subsidiary of Barrick Gold Corporation for a cash price of US$141.5 million.
 The mine is now owned and operated by K92 mining, a Canadian company.